DecryptMedia/decryptmedia.github.io/docs/01-decrypt-token/01-migration-faq.md

 # Migration FAQ

+### What's happening?

+In the first "season" of our DCPT token, we saw 74,000+ wallets activated.
+Next, we're launching a broader protocol and converting to an ERC-2O token.

+You can read the migration announcement [here](https://decrypt.co/75352/decrypt-reader-token-what-comes-next).

+### How do I stay up-to-date on changes and new developments?

+We recommend you join our [Discord server](decrypt.co/discord-invite), watch for new documentation on this website ([docs.decrypt.co](https://docs.decrypt.co)) and read the ["Our Company"](decrypt.co/news/decrypt) section of the News site.

 ### I can't re-authenticate my device under OST wallet settings in the mobile app.
 Will I be able to participate in the claims process?

 We will use token balances associated with verifed Decrypt accounts for the migration claim process.
 If you have a balance and meet the eligibility criteria, you will not need an authenticed OST wallet device to particiate in the claim process.